-Disability insurance is an important form of coverage that can protect you from financial hardships during a period where a severe injury or illness renders you unable to work.
+Disability insurance is an important form of coverage that can protect you from financial hardships during a period where an injury or illness renders you unable to work.
 This form of insurance, which essentially constitutes income replacement insurance, will replace a portion of your income if you are disabled from working because of an injury or illness.
 This type of insurance coverage can be valuable in such a situation because it provides a source of income to pay your mortgage, utilities, car payment, grocery bills and other expenses.
-While workers compensation benefits also can provide income replacement payments, this form of compensation only applies to workplace injuries and occupational illnesses.
+While workers compensation benefits can also provide income replacement payments, this form of compensation only applies to workplace injuries and occupational illnesses.

-Short-Term Disability vs. Long Term Disability Benefits
+Short-Term Disability vs. Long-Term Disability Benefits

 Long-Term Disability Benefits: The Details